drplote/FG-2e-PlayersOption/README.md

 Right now, when a crit is detected, a crit result is generated per the C&T tables and reported as text.
 Eventually I plan to add more automation to the crit effects, but right now other than displaying the crit effect message as part of the attack roll output, the only part that's automated is that when you roll damage, it will be either x2 or x3 damage dice, as per the C&T rules.
 Note that the following pieces of information are needed to generate a crit result, and in some cases I had to make assumptions:

 #### Creature Type:
 This is needed to determine which crit table to roll on for the target.
 Currently, this pulls from the monster's "type" entry looking for the words "humanoid", "animal", or "monster".
 Note that nothing in the Monster Manual actually has the type of "monster"...
 I end up using this as the default if "humanoid" or "animal" isn't found.
 It isn't perfect though... say you critically hit a skeleton.
 It's not type "humanoid" in the Monster Manual, as it's undead... however, it definitely seems like it should roll on the "humanoid" table and not the "monster" table (where things like having a tail are assumed).
 I've create a table, "aDefaultCreatureTypes", in "data_common_po.lua", which you could edit to add monster names and the creature type you'd like them to be treated as for crits.
 I do plan to go through and add many monsters from the MM that might need correction (skeleton is already done!), but right now you might get some creatures treated as "monster" when you think they'd better fit into another category.
 Sorry!
+If you'd like to volunteer some time and provide some mappings for me, I'll be sure to add them to the extension!

 #### Creature Size:
 Target creature size is needed to determine critical hit severity.
 This is parsed from the "size" entry in the pc or npc's record.
 If no valid value is found (because it's empty, or gibberish), it will default to medium for NPCs, or default to a size based on the selected race of a PC (or, if that still fails becasue it's a race that isn't recognized from the PHB, medium for a PC).